 If a person sits or stands in a way that makes them appear larger, they may be trying to intimidate or boast to others.
 Any of these can be the case for sitting with the knees apart.
-Sitting with the knees apart makes the person appear larger and it also makes them appear relaxed, comfortable, and in charge.
+Sitting with the knees apart makes the person appear larger, and it also makes them appear relaxed, comfortable, and in charge.
 Therefore, confident.
-This is typically a more masculine pose and it would be more common to see a man sitting with his knees apart than a woman.As mentioned in the introduction, this is not a fool-proof way to gauge how someone is feeling.
-In this instance, it should be noted a person may choose to sit like this simply because it is comfortable to them.
+This is typically a more masculine pose, and it would be more common to see a man sitting with his knees apart than a woman.As mentioned in the introduction, this is not a fool-proof way to gauge how someone is feeling.
+In this instance, it should be noted a person may choose to sit like this simply because it is comfortable for them.

 - Knees Together

 Just as someone sitting with their knees apart can appear larger and therefore more confident or relaxed, someone sitting with their knees together can appear smaller and is more likely to be worried or on edge.
 This is because sitting with the knees together is a "closed" position that suggests that the person is trying to protect themselves.Sitting with knees together isn't necessarily seen as a feminine pose in the way that sitting with knees apart is generally seen as a masculine pose.

 Sitting with knees crossed usually has a deeper meaning than simply sitting with the knees together.
 It makes the person appear very small.It can be seen as a closed and defensive pose, and, unlike sitting with knees together, is usually seen as an explicitly feminine pose.
 It is considered dainty and polite.
 It can suggest shyness or discomfort.

 - Ankles Crossed Under Knees